Mystery to Me

 Mystery to Me sold moderately well, peaking at number 67 on the US Billboard 200 chart dated 22 December 1973.
 Despite not being a hit single, the song "Hypnotized" became an American FM radio staple for many years.
-In the wake of the Buckingham/Nicks-led line-up's success a few years later, the album was certified gold by the Recording Industry Association of America (RIAA) in 1976.
+In the wake of the Buckingham/Nicks-led line-up's success a few years later, the album returned on the US Billboard 200 chart dated 6 September 1975.
+It was certified gold by the Recording Industry Association of America (RIAA) on 9 November 1976.